sumhungyee/telegram_ai_gptq/README.md

 ## Making Changes
 ### Adding characters/contexts
-Navigate to the `prompt_contexts` folder. `Assistant` is already provided.
+Navigate to the `prompt_contexts` folder. `Assistant` is already provided, and users may use the text file as an example to create a context.
 The name of the text file `assistant.txt` serves as the character name, while the text within the text file serves as the context for prompts.
 To be more specific, naming the text file as `cat.txt` is sufficient in changing the character's identity to a cat.

+#### Switching characters
+After adding a text file to the `prompt_contexts` folder, simply go to telegram and use the `/set_character` command.
+Users may switch back and forth between characters.

 ### Changing models (LLMs)
 Note that this bot relies on AutoGPTQ, and has mainly been tested on LLaMA-based models.
 To source for available models online, one can try **GPTQ models** [finding TheBloke's quantized models on Huggingface](https://huggingface.co/TheBloke).